ExpeAvomo15/AI-Projects/2 CrewAI Projects/2_vibecding_system/README.md

 ## 🚀 Overview

-Vibecoding System is an advanced AI-powered project generation platform that leverages CrewAI's multi-agent framework to transform natural language descriptions into fully functional Python applications.
+Vibecoding System is designed to explore the potential of an advanced AI-powered project generation platform that leverages CrewAI's multi-agent framework to transform natural language descriptions into fully functional Python applications.
 The system utilizes a team of specialized AI agents that collaborate to analyze requirements, design architecture, implement code, create user interfaces, and generate comprehensive test suites.

 ## 🎯 Core Concept